bibek22/blog/content/python-how-to.md

 Category: Programming
 Tags: tutorial,python,programming
 Slug: learn-python-for-beginners
-Summary: Are you a beginner programmer or know nothing about programming but want to learn ?
+Summary: [to be edited] Are you a beginner programmer or know nothing about programming but want to learn ?
 Have you heard about `python` before and wondered what the fuss was about? **Continue reading** if you want to learn one of the most popular programming language right now from the very basics.

 # Introduction to Programming in Python